metarank/bigspring-hugo-startup-theme/exampleSite/content/english/blog/_index.md

 ---
 title: Metarank in a nutshell
 subtitle: ''
-description: Read latest news about development of metarank open source personalization library
+description: Read the latest news about development of Metarank open source personalization library

 ---